implydata/imply-iframe-examples/control-with-dropdown/README.md

 ## Overview

-The purpose of this example is to show how you can update an iframe by updating a URL based on user generated search parameters.
-When the user clicks the go button what ever they have typed is passed as a perimeter to the setUrl function.
+The purpose of this example is to show how you can update an iframe by updating a URL based on a list of dimension options.
+When the user selects a dimension it is is passed as a perimeter to the setUrl function.
 SetUrl then makes a fetch request to app.js with the user input as the body of the request.
-In app.js the header and domain are configured and the user input is added as an element of the filters in essence.
+In app.js the header and domain are configured and the dimension is added as a new split object to the splits array of essence.
 Axios is then used to make a post request that returns the new URL to logic.js.
 If the request has been successful and returns a URL then the src of the iframe will update.
-Notably, if a URL is not returned or if the user does not search anything, then the URL with be set as the default URL.
+Notably, if a URL is not returned or no dimension was selected, then the URL with be set as the default URL.

 ## Getting an App token